Seated Forward Bend Pose

 Seated Forward Bend Pose: Step-by-Step Instructions

-Paschimottanasana is an extreme Seated Forward Bend that you fold over into when you need to unwind from a stressful day.
+Paschimottanasana is an intense Seated Forward Bend that you fold into when you need to unwind from a stressful day.
+This foundational yoga posture stretches the entire posterior chain and is practiced widely in studios and home sessions alike.

 Seated forward bend yoga pose